Bo Jackson: Early life

 Jackson, the eighth of ten children, was born on November 30, 1962, and raised in Bessemer, Alabama.
 He did not meet his father until age 10.
 His family referred to him as a "wild boar hog," as he would constantly get into trouble.
 This was later shortened to "Bo", the name he has gone by ever since.

 Jackson attended McAdory High School in McCalla, where he served as the team's running back and rushed for 1,175 yards on 118 carries with 17 touchdowns as a senior.
 He also excelled in baseball, breaking the national high school record for home runs by hitting 20 in 25 games during his senior season.

 In track and field, Jackson was a two-time state champion in the decathlon.
 Both times that he was the decathlon state champion, he built up such a commanding points lead before the 1500 meters that he never competed in that event.
 "Distance is the only thing I hate about track," he said.
 Jackson set state high school records for indoor high jump, which stood for 37 years, and triple jump.
 (Note: Some reliable sources claim his record to be .)

-College (1982–1986)
+College career

 In June 1982, Jackson was selected by the New York Yankees in the second round (50th overall) of the 1982 Major League Baseball draft and was offered a $250,000 contract, but he instead chose to attend Auburn University on a football scholarship because he promised his mother he would be the first in the family to go to a major college.
 He was recruited by head coach Pat Dye and then Auburn assistant coach Bobby Wallace alongside defensive head coach Dominic Sauer.
 At Auburn, he proved to be a tremendous athlete in both baseball and football.
 He shared the backfield with quarterback Randy Campbell, Lionel "Little Train" James and Tommie Agee.